rayanfam/rayanfam.github.io/_posts/2018-12-16-hypervisor-from-scratch-part-5.md

 #define VM_EXIT_LOAD_HOST_PAT           0x00080000
 ```

 ### **PIN-Based Execution Control**

 The pin-based VM-execution controls constitute a 32-bit vector that governs the handling of asynchronous events (for example, interrupts).
-We'll use it in the future parts, but for now, let's define it in our Hypervisor.
+We'll use it in the future parts, but for now, let's define it in our hypervisor.

 ![Pin-Based-VM-Execution-Controls](../../assets/images/pin-based-vm-execution-controls-fields.png)